SergioCaronte/pathtracing/README.md

-A free-dependent c++ pathtracing project coded as an assignment of a computer graphics course.
+A dependency free c++ pathtracing project coded as an assignment of a computer graphics course.

 Coded and tested using Code::Blocks and G++ on Ubuntu 14.04.